Mekino05/alx-low_level_programming/0x1A-hash_tables/README.md

-write a function that creates a hash table
+write a hash function implementing the djb2 algorithm